 Another bonus?!
 This is probably the best Cold Turkey feature and it’s the one that convinced me to fork over the money.
 You have the option in the schedule to specify Frozen Turkey blocks, times when Cold Turkey should freeze your computer.
 It’s pretty useful for those of us who have a hard time getting off the computer when we should be doing things like sleeping.

 There are several free (and even open-source) alternatives to Cold Turkey such as Self Control.
-I found them to be severely limited in effectiveness.
-If anyone knows of a free program which is comparable to Cold Turkey at combating internet addiction, do let me know.
-Until then, my endorsement stands; the “Frozen Turkey” feature itself is worth paying for.
+I found them to be limited in effectiveness.
+If anyone knows of a free program which is comparable to Cold Turkey, do let me know.